The reMarkable 2 has finally been reduced for Black Friday

 Follow live: All the best Black Friday 2025 deals

 Forget your Smythson or Moleskine, the latest luxury notepads come in digital form.
 Rivalling Kindle ereaders and the best tablets, reMarkable is among the most popular digital notepads with an e-ink display.
-Now, you can score a rare discount thanks to Black Friday 2025.
+Now, you can score a rare discount thanks to the Black Friday sales.

 Whether you’re jotting down details in meetings, sparking creativity through doodling or scribbling story ideas, the flagship reMarkable 2 replicates the feeling of pen on paper.